-HBO's Games of Thrones social media hype was a late bloomer.
+HBO's Games of Thrones' social media hype was a late bloomer.
 The finale season marked the best use of Twitter, Instagram, and Facebook.
 Working with 360i, HBO continued the awareness for the season finale and even banked on the audience feedback to promote the hypertheoretical spin-offs.

 "Orange is the New Black"

-Netflix's Orange is the New Black used social media to show behind the scenes antics.
+Netflix's Orange Is the New Black used social media to show behind the scenes antics.
 Some say the marketing department does it like no other show.
 The award-winning show large casts offer many options for Twitter, Instagram, and Facebook.

 "The Walking Dead" and "Fear The Walking Dead"

 The Walking Dead (#TWD) is the show posted the most on Twitter, Instagram, and Facebook.
 A fanbase of over 40 million speaks for itself.
-Fear Stories